wiremock/wiremock.org/_docs/extensibility/listening-for-settings-changes.md

 ---
-layout: docs
-title: Listening for Settings Changes
-meta_title: Listening for Settings Changes
 description: Listening for Settings Changes
 ---

+# Listening for Settings Changes

 You can listen for changes to the global settings object.